 This recipe is just for you.
 No sharing allowed.
 As you prep for your holiday feast, play some holiday music while you prep and sip on this nutrient-packed smoothie.

 Butternut squash is a type of winter squash that has pale orange skin with a bright orange interior.
 Butternut squash is in the same family as pumpkin and zucchini squash and has a mildly sweet and nutty flavor.

 Squash is one of the oldest crops we eat today, dating back 10,000 years in Mexico and Central America.
 The word squash comes from the Native American word askutasquash, which means "uncooked" or "eaten raw."

 Butternut squash is packed with vitamin A and vitamin C, potassium, magnesium, and calcium.
 Apart from being rich in vitamins and minerals, it helps hydrate you, manage your blood glucose, blood pressure, and immune system.

 - 1 cup butternut squash, cubed

 - 1 1/2 cups baby spinach

 - 1 scoop regular Amla Green

 - Blend all the ingredients together in a high-powered blender.
 Add water if required to get the consistency you want.
 Enjoy!

 In conclusion, with the right amount of planning, the proper mindset and the right ingredients, you can set yourself up for a big win this holiday season when it comes to social gatherings.
 We all need to see each other around the table.
+Head to this article for four additional nutrient-packed, delicious recipes to share with your loved ones.
 Our hope is that these recipes will help you focus on what matters most: time together.
 We will take care of the diabetes-friendly, plant-strong foods for you!